Community Outreach Programs

 Cost: Free!

-Language: English or French – translators and interpreters are welcome to assist
+Language: English – translators and interpreters are welcome to assist

 Check out the video below to see a snap shot of one of our past in-person events, held at the OHS in partnership with Ottawa Community Immigrant Services Organization (OCISO).
 Attendees of all ages, from many different countries had the opportunity to learn about the role of the OHS and what to expect from dogs in Canada.